 Unfortunately, the reporting is pretty weak.
 Agorapulse will allow you to export mostly PowerPoints (which aren’t that pretty) and some .csv files for very basic social metrics.

 CoSchedule is a social media planner tool focused on publishing and known for its content calendar feature.
 With CoSchedule, you can manage your Facebook, Twitter, LinkedIn, Instagram, Pinterest, and Tumblr social profiles.
 CoSchedule integrates with blogging tools like WordPress and Hubspot, which helps you organize and publish your blogs right from your Coschedule account.
 You can also reshare your best-performing posts with a requeue feature.
 But the basic plan doesn’t cover multiple client accounts.
 You will need a customizable Marketing Suite plan which might be pricey.

 - If you miss out on posting as per the schedule, then it automatically fills in the gap with your top-performing posts.

-- CoSchedule has this Kanban Project dashboard, where you can see everything your team is working upon and progress each stage.
+- CoSchedule has a Kanban Project dashboard, where you can see what your team is working upon and their progress at each stage.
 You can apply custom statuses to workflows based on the way your team works.